poros/poros.github.io/about.md

 Regularly dumping some of them on [Twitter](https://twitter.com/porosVII) or [Facebook](https://www.facebook.com/antonio.uccio.verardi).
 Very rarely [publishing](https://poros.github.io/works/) or [blogging](https://poros.github.io/pseudoblog/) them.

 Primarily interested in literature in all its forms, from essays on postmodernism to Disney comics or graffiti on public toilets doors.
 And in philosophy, video games and game design, too.
-But also in physics, math, psychology, riddles, cinema and art in general (yeah, even classic).
+But also in physics, math, psychology, riddles, cinema and art in general.
 Oh, and obviously in nice food.

+After an embarrassingly long time, discovered that his passion for storytelling, acting and games was basically screaming Dungeons & Dragons.
+Now DMing every week and loving it.
+Happy to do one-shots for newcomers and veterans alike.

 Considers his most precious and useless skill the ability of pleasantly discussing about literally anything with anyone, especially if blessed by utter ignorance of the matter.
 Always up for a live demo.